stalkermn/tofe/README.md

 An OTP application provides an websocket API for a time consuming game 2048

-`tofe_app` is a main app behaviour module implementing callbacks from [https://erlang.org/doc/apps/kernel/application.html](application behaviour)
+`tofe_app` is a main app behaviour module implementing callbacks from [application behaviour](https://erlang.org/doc/apps/kernel/application.html)

 `tofe_sup` is a main supervisor.
 This supervisor is managing `tofe_game_sup` which is is general is responsible about game processes

-`tofe_game` is a game managing process based on [https://erlang.org/doc/man/gen_server.html](Generic Server) which is managing all the game part, players and keeps game and chat history state
+`tofe_game` is a game managing process based on [Generic Server](https://erlang.org/doc/man/gen_server.html) which is managing all the game part, players and keeps game and chat history state

-`tofe_ws` is a websocket handler implements callbacks from [https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/](Websocket Handler) and manages a ws connection to the app
+`tofe_ws` is a websocket handler implements callbacks from [Websocket Handler](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/) and manages a ws connection to the app

 `tofe_protocol` is a functional API for gaming purposes, encapsulate the gen_server communication